Income Tax Notice to Salaried Employees: Reasons, Types & How to Respond?

 Yes, Income Tax Notices can be issued to salaried employees for various reasons.
 The reason for which a notice can be issued to a salaried employee is outlined further below in this article.

-What are the Reasons for Income Tax Notices?
+Reasons for Income Tax Notices to Salaried Employees

-• Claimed Excess Deductions: Apart from standard deduction, there are other deductions like House Rent Allowance that a salaried individual can claim while filing ITR under the old regime.
+• Claiming Excess Deductions: Apart from the standard deduction, there are other deductions like House Rent Allowance that a salaried individual can claim while filing ITR under the old regime.
 Any excess or fraudulent claim of such deductions will attract notice from the Income Tax Department.

 • Mismatch of ITR with Form 26AS: You could receive a notice if the income declared in your tax return does not match with that disclosed in Form 26AS, AIS, or TIS.